March Madness 2019: 68 NCAA Tournament Team Field Revealed on Selection Sunday

 The Loyola-Chicago Ramblers were one of the biggest stories of the 2018 NCAA tournament as they advanced to the national semifinals.
 A year earlier, the Gonzaga Bulldogs reached their first-ever Final Four.

-The 2019 tournament field includes plenty of teams that could make it three years in a row a mid-major earns a Final Four berth.
+The 2019 tournament field includes plenty of teams that could make it three years in a row that a mid-major earns a Final Four berth.

-One could argue about whether the AAC and Mountain West technically count as mid-major conferences, but they sit outside the Power Five.
-Houston has lost just twice and sit 13th overall on KemPom.com.
+One could argue whether the AAC and Mountain West technically count as mid-major conferences, but they sit outside the Power Five.
+Houston has lost just three times and sits 15th overall on KemPom.com.
 Nevada retained the top three scorers from last year's Sweet 16 squad.

 Like Nevada, the Buffalo Bulls are battle-tested in March.
 They have eight seniors on the roster and remain largely the same group that upset the fourth-seeded Arizona Wildcats in the first round of the 2018 tournament.

-Considering Buffalo is the sixth seed in the West Regional, the Bulls are starting this year's tournament from a much stronger position than they did a year ago.
+Considering Buffalo is the sixth seed in the West Region, the Bulls are starting this year's tournament from a much stronger position than they did a year ago.

 If you're looking for a bigger underdog, the Wofford Terriers are averaging 83.0 points and making 11.0 three-pointers per game.
-Senior guard Fletcher McGee, 20.5 points per game, has the potential to light up an opponent.
+Senior guard Fletcher Magee, at 20.5 points per game, has the potential to light up an opponent.

 Wofford isn't a one-man show, either, with Cameron Jackson and Nathan Hoover averaging 14.6 and 13.3 points, respectively.

-• 1-seeds: Duke, Virginia, UNC, Gonzaga • Michigan State in Duke’s region 👀 • Midwest region features UNC, UK, KU
+• No. 1 seeds: Duke, UNC, Gonzaga, Virginia • Michigan State in Duke’s region 👀 • Midwest Regional features UNC, UK, KU